-- If you want to explore, find resources, build, and interact with campers, this is the game for you
+- If you want to explore, find resources, build, and interact with campers, this game is for you.

-- Although it is not very long, the quests and sidequests make it feel interactive and fun
+- Although short, the quests and sidequests make it feel interactive and fun.

 Haven Park is a game about exploration, not a sim

 If you share the same concerns, or if you’re the opposite and a park management sim is exactly what you were looking for in this title, let me set the record straight: Haven Park, is, first and foremost, a game about exploration: You walk around the map, always discovering new locations and people to talk to while you pick up items along the way.

 It has a satisfying gameplay loop where you constantly see something new to interact with at the edge of the screen, you walk towards it, and then something new appears on your path, begging to be inspected.